cnnrznn/goftp/README.md

 ## Timeline

+### Update 2023/07/16

+A couple of days ago I got this module into "working order," meaning untested in any dependent projects but the integration tests are working.
+In doing so, I realize that exposing the `Run()` method for the API is a big anti-pattern.
+The functions on client/server side are inherrently synchronous and it should be left to the caller to run them in the background or not.
+I will be refactoring this package to be simpler.

+Further, the "Client" and "Server" naming convention is obtuse.
+I will rename these to something clearer, or better combine them into a single package.

 ### Update 2023/04/06

 In working on this project, I realize I need a couple of generic libraries that